-Advocare Founder and Director, Amy Seigel, has a Bachelor of Science in Nursing from University of Miami, and over 30 years of experience assisting patients in achieving their optimum level of health and quality of life.
+Advocare Founder and CEO, Amy Seigel, has a Bachelor of Science in Nursing from University of Miami, and over 37 years of experience assisting patients in achieving their optimum level of health and quality of life.

-Advocare Founder and Director, Amy Seigel, has a Bachelor of Science in Nursing from University of Miami, and over 30 years of experience assisting patients in achieving their optimum level of health and quality of life.
+Advocare Founder and CEO, Amy Seigel, has a Bachelor of Science in Nursing from University of Miami, and over 37 years of experience assisting patients in achieving their optimum level of health and quality of life.
 Prior to forming Advocare in 2001 she was Director of Patient Services for a major hospital group.
 She holds national board certifications as a Certified Medical Case Manager (CCM) and Certified Rehabilitation Registered Nurse (CRRN).
 Her background includes geriatric medicine, neurology, stroke recovery, ortho / rehab, and traumatic head & brain injury.
-Amy serves on the Education and Public Relations Committees for the National and Florida Association of Geriatric Care Managers.
+Amy has served on the Education and Public Relations Committees for the National and Florida Association of the (formally known) Geriatric Care Management Association.